Skip to main content

 Key Features

-- Meta schemas -- Define JSON Schemas on Categories and Resource Categories to validate and generate structured metadata forms.
+Categories and Note Types support custom templates: HTML fragments (header, sidebar, summary, avatar) rendered with Pongo2.
+Meta schemas define JSON Schemas on Categories and Resource Categories to validate and generate structured metadata forms.

-- Plugin system -- Lua plugins that intercept create/update/delete operations, add custom pages, run background jobs, perform full entity CRUD (
+A Lua plugin system can intercept create/update/delete operations, add custom pages, run background jobs, perform full entity CRUD (mah.db.create_*, mah.db.update_*, mah.db.delete_*), and store per-plugin data via a key-value store (mah.kv.*).

-mah.db.create_*,mah.db.update_*,mah.db.delete_*), and store per-plugin data via a key-value store (mah.kv.*). - Paste upload -- Paste images or text from the clipboard (Cmd/Ctrl+V) to create Resources with a preview-and-tag modal workflow.
+Paste upload lets you paste images or text from the clipboard (Cmd/Ctrl+V) to create Resources with a preview-and-tag modal workflow.
+Every page has a JSON API equivalent (Accept: application/json or .json suffix) for scripting and integration.

 There is no authentication or authorization.
 Run it on a private network only.